zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 ## If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Makes No Sense

 Habyrka goes on to articulate two alleged failure modes of online communities.

-[TODO: summarize Sneer and LinkedIn Attractors]
+In the sneer attractor, people tear others down with nonspecific criticism; in the LinkedIn attractor, people build each other up with nonspecific praise.
 Habryka goes on to say that many users see Achmiz as serving a vital function of preventing _Less Wrong_ from falling into the LinkedIn Attractor.
 He identifies Achmiz as the "bearer of a flag" which is worth quoting in full (bold in original):

 > "Just because you are hurt by, and anxious about others criticizing you or your ideas, doesn't mean we are going to accommodate you.
 It is the responsibility of your audience to determine what they think of you and your contributions.
 >